jasmine/jasmine.github.io/_tutorials/custom_asymmetric_equality_testers.md

 }
 ```

-After defining your custom asymmetric matcher, you can use it in your tests.
+After defining your custom asymmetric equality tester, you can use it in your
+tests.

 ```js
 spyOn(Buffer, 'alloc').and.callThrough();